‘General Hospital’ Ratings Soar: ‘Burton Effect’ Catapults ‘GH’ To #1 In Daytime

 Is this the Burton effect or Van Etten vibe?

-General Hospital spoilers show tons of action coming with Steve Burton’s return and the confirmation this week that his character and Billy Miller’s are, indeed, Quartermaine twins.
-Chris Van Etten stepped up to be co-head writer alongside Shelly Altman when Jean Passanante retired, to the great joy of many frustrated GH fans.
+General Hospital spoilers show tons of action coming with Steve Burton’s return and the confirmation this week that his character and Billy Miller’s are, indeed, the Quartermaine twins.
+Chris Van Etten stepped up to be co-head writer alongside Shelly Altman when Jean Passanante retired to the great joy of many frustrated GH fans.
 It’s something to consider that perhaps it’s Van Etten’s brisk writing style that could be partially (or totally) responsible for this drastic improvement in viewership.

-Van Etten’s writing debuted in late October, just as ratings began to spike and fans seem to appreciate the rapid pace he’s pushing on the ABC soap as well as his respect for GH history.
-Maybe it’s the Burton effect.
-Maybe it’s the Van Etten vibe but, either way, General Hospital is enjoying a moment in the ratings sun they haven’t seen in years.
+Van Etten’s writing debuted in late October, just as ratings began to spike, and fans seem to appreciate the rapid pace he’s pushing on the ABC soap, as well as his respect for GH history.
+Maybe, it’s the Burton effect.
+Maybe, it’s the Van Etten vibe but, either way, General Hospital is enjoying a moment in the ratings sun they haven’t seen in years.
 You can check out the full ratings report at Soap Opera Network.
 Catch up on the latest GH scoop on Oscar’s dad maybe being a Q, the hot new brother vs. brother GH promo, and Tamara Braun’s rumored villainous new role.
 Check back often for more General Hospital spoilers and news.

 "You're the one who has to make this choice." #GH pic.twitter.com/WJkd1ln8rt